Skip to main content

 Key Takeaways

-• Eliminate or reduce double vision
+• Can eliminate or reduce double vision when the deviation is small or moderate

 How Prisms Work